hoffstadt/DearPyGui/docs/source/documentation/filter-set.rst

 The filter set item is a container that can be used to filter its children based on their *filter_key*.

-Most app items have a *filter_key* keyword that can be set when creating the item.
-This works by setting the value of the filter set.
+Most items have a *filter_key* keyword that can be set when creating the item.
+Filtering is based on the set value of the filter set.

 The easiest way to understand this is by considering the example below